Online Coaching with Andy Ramage

 NO ONE gets left behind.
 So together we will crush the limiting belief that “ I’m not smart enough”

 World-class accredited Diploma

 We are proud of the profession of coaching and whilst currently coaching is not regulated, we believe it will be very soon.
 Therefore, it is vital to train on a course that is accredited by a major governing coaching body.
-For this reason, we have aligned with the most prestigious coaching body in the world, the International Coaching Federation (ICF), to drive our standards and accredit our Diploma course.
+For this reason, we have aligned with the most prestigious coaching bodies in the world, the International Coaching Federation (ICF) and the Association for Coaching (AC) to drive our standards and accredit our Diploma course.

 The Diploma in Positive Coaching has 105 (84 synchronous and 21 asynchronous) coach-specific training hours.
 Synchronous is in-person training (ZOOM) and asynchronous is directed self-study of course materials).

-Our Diploma in Positive Coaching passed the rigorous standards set by the ICF with flying colours and constantly over-delivers.
-Taking our ICF accredited coaching diploma means that should you wish to become an Associate Certified Coach (ACC) with the ICF students will have completed the core training hours component of the ICF ACC accreditation.
+Our Diploma in Positive Coaching passed the rigorous standards set by both the ICF and AC with flying colours and constantly over-delivers.
+Taking our ICF/AC accredited coaching diploma means that should you wish to become an individually accredited with either or both the ICF or AC, you will have completed the core training necessary for both.

 Please note – Those who want to apply for the Associate Certified Coach (ACC) with the ICF can only do so once they have 100+ hours of coaching, with at least 70% paid for coaching hours.
 Coaches will also need to complete 10 hours of mentoring with an ICF mentor and pass a multiple-choice ICF exam as well as providing an audio recording of a coaching session.
 See the ICF website for full details.